UsefulEngines/AwsContainerLab/README.md

 ```

-## Create an ECS Cluster with a Fargate Task using CloudFormation
+## Create a VPC Infrastructure using CloudFormation

 Let's review our target solution architecture.